nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 `console.trace` is super useful when you need to know from where a given function was called.
 But it could be a bit hard to tell at a first glance from where the stacktrace printed on your screen came from.
-Also, you may need additional information like the value of the parameters or variables, which previously required people to simply drop an additional `console.log` to get those.
-We made it so that `console.trace` now takes multiple arguments, so you can save the superfluous `console.log`.
+Also, you may need additional information like the value of the parameters or variables, which previously required people to simply drop an additional `console.log` to get those. `console.trace` now takes multiple arguments, so you can save the superfluous `console.log`.

 <figure>
   <img src="/images/posts_assets/2019-01-17/console_trace.jpg" alt="console.trace calls with multiple arguments">